esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >-   `ACT`  is related to Automated Conformance Testing (ACT), a standard for writing automated accessibility testing rules.
 >-   `cat.name-role-value`  is a category tag used internally by the axe-core API.

-Marcy suggest we focus on `wcag412` and the corresponding guideline which is level A and therefore critical.
+Marcy suggest we focus on `wcag412` and the corresponding guideline, [WCAG Section 4.1.2 - Name, Role, Value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html), which is level A and therefore critical.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)